-Prosecution of the VW Beetle was halted at a Puebla, Mexico, assembly plant in July 2019.
-It was the only one in the world still manufacturing the car known to Mexicans as the ‘vocho’.
+The production of the VW Beetle came to a halt at an assembly plant in Puebla, Mexico, in July 2019.
+This plant was the last in the world still manufacturing this iconic car, affectionately known as the ‘vocho’ among Mexicans.

-The Volkswagen Beetle will no longer be in production, but it will forever live on as a favorite among Mexican motorists.
+The Volkswagen Beetle will no longer be in production, but it will forever remain a favorite among Mexican drivers.

-But for residents in Cuautepec, a town on the outskirts of Mexico City, still rely on the original no-frills version, praising it for its affordability, reparability.
-More importantly, they appreciate its dexterity in handling the district’s steep streets.
+However, in Cuautepec, a town on the outskirts of Mexico City, residents still rely on the original, no-frills version of the Beetle.
+They appreciate its affordability, ease of repair, and, most importantly, its ability to navigate the district’s steep streets.

-The sputtering, bulbous, back-engine cars popularly known as ‘vochos’ are ever-present in Cuautepec, an obsession for some after production of the Type 1’s stopped in 2003 and the New Beetle failed to impress most locals.
+The distinctive rear-engine vehicles, often referred to as ‘vochos,’ are a common sight in Cuautepec.
+They have become an obsession for some, especially after production of the Type 1 model ceased in 2003 and the New Beetle failed to impress the locals.

-The car’s original design – a rounded silhouette with seating for four or five, a nearly vertical windshield, and an air-cooled engine in the rear – can be traced back to Ferdinand Porsche.
+The car’s original design, characterized by its rounded silhouette, seating for four or five passengers, a nearly vertical windshield, and an air-cooled rear engine, can be traced back to Ferdinand Porsche.

-The Austrian engineer was handpicked by Adolf Hitler to fulfill his project for a ‘people’s car’ that would spread auto ownership the way the Ford Model T had in the United States.
-It debuted in 1938 before bombs were dropped in World War II, wiping out the manufacturing plant in Wolfsburg, Germany.
+The Austrian engineer Ferdinand Porsche was personally chosen by Adolf Hitler to realize his vision of a ‘people’s car’ that would make car ownership as accessible as the Ford Model T did in the United States.

-After the war, British Army Major Ivan Hirst was asked with kickstarting the automaker back into production.
-He one day spotted a Bettle that survived the massive airstrikes at the facility.
-The rest was history as it instantly became a favorite for the American auto consumer.
+After the war, British Army Major Ivan Hirst played a pivotal role in restarting the production of this car.
+One day, he spotted a Beetle that had survived the massive airstrikes at the facility.
+From that moment on, it became a favorite among American car consumers.

-Green-and-white painted Type 1’s used to be the norm for taxi operators in Mexico City, but authorities ended cab licenses for the last of the ‘vochos’ in 2012.
-Taxi drivers say this technically means he and others who operate the older model in Cuautepec are doing so illegally.
+While green-and-white Type 1 Beetle used to dominate the taxi industry in Mexico City, authorities discontinued taxi licenses for the ‘vochos’ in 2012.
+This means that those who continue to operate older models are doing so illegally.

-But local police turn a blind eye and rarely bother the drivers and the cars stay in high demand for residents who grew up when VW taxis were everywhere.
+However, local law enforcement often turns a blind eye and rarely bothers the drivers.
+These cars remain in high demand among Mexican residents who grew up when VW taxis were a common sight everywhere.